-- The early retirement goal of frugalism can only be realized by people who are privileged enough to have relatively high-paying jobs.
-Anyone who is being paid at just above the subsistence level would have a very hard time saving the required amount of money.
+- Frugalism’s goal of early retirement goal can only be realized by people privileged enough to have relatively high-paying jobs.
+Anyone paid at or just above the minimum needed to survive will have a difficult time saving enough money to retire early.

 - Frugalism is not for everyone.
-If eating at michelin-starred restaurants or collecting vintage cars is your favorite pastime, this lifestyle will not work for you.
+If eating at Michelin-starred restaurants or collecting vintage cars is your favorite pastime, this lifestyle likely isn’t for you.

-- Frugalism is not only about living frugally in the here and now, it is a life-long commitment.
-Because your money has been calculated according to your annual spending, you must continue to keep that annual spending consistent over the years, even after you retire.
+- Frugalism is not only about living frugally right this second — it is a life-long commitment.
+Because your budget is calculated according to your annual spending, you must continue to keep that annual spending consistent over the years, even after you retire.

-- Many people have chosen frugal living in order to be able to stop working earlier in life so that they can pursue their dreams without having to worry about an income.
-Retirement doesn’t mean doing nothing but relaxing, it means freedom to write the book or the screenplay you’ve always wanted to, hike the Appalachian trail, or work with underprivileged children in a foreign country.
+- Many people have chosen frugal living to stop working earlier and pursue their dreams without worrying about income.
+Retirement isn’t just sitting around doing nothing.
+It means freedom to write the book or the screenplay you’ve always wanted to, hike the Appalachian trail or get involved in environmental activism.

-- In order to be a successful frugalist, you need to have real knowledge of the financial markets.
-Be sure to take the proper amount of time to gain real understanding of how the system works, and be informed about where your money is going, to make sure that you are investing in line with your values.
+- To be a successful frugalist, you need to have real knowledge of the financial markets.
+Take the time necessary to gain a real understanding of how the system works.
+Get informed about where your money goes to make sure that you invest in line with your values.

 Do you like this post?